Dong2020/learngit/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
 Git is free software.
-  git config --global user.email "you@example.com"
-  git config --global user.name "Your Name"